 Ultrafast Fibre Lasers is achieving more with our initiatives than ever before.
 We work on many exciting projects to help improve the lives of others, and are very proud of the progress we continue to make.
 Learn more about what we do, who we help, and how we work every day to promote positive change.

 ULTRAFAST LASER APPLICATIONS

 DR MARIA CHERNYSHEVA

 Junior research group leader

 Maria obtained her PhD degree in Laser Physics from Fiber Optics Research Center of the Russian Academy of Sciences in 2014.
-She moved to UK shortly after where she worked at Aston University as Research Fellow.
-Maria has won three highly competitive and prestigious Fellowships in four years: Russian President Scholarship, Marie Skłodowska-Curie Individual Fellowship (EU Horizon2020) and Engnineering for Development Research Fellowship from Royal Academy of Engineering and Global Challenges Research Fund.
+She moved to Aston University, UK shortly after finishing PhD.
+Maria has was the recipient of Marie Skłodowska-Curie Individual Fellowship (EU Horizon2020) and Engnineering for Development Research Fellowship from Royal Academy of Engineering.
 From beginning of 2019 Dr. Chernysheva has been a leader of Junior Research Group “Ultrafast fibre lasers” at Leibniz-IPHT

 DENNIS CHRISTIAN KIRSCH